mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - The [fpc-cc-execution](../images/fpc/full-detail/fpc-cc-execution.png) diagram provides further detail of the execution phase of an FPC Chaincode, focusing in particular on the `getState` and `putState` interactions with the Ledger and verification of state with the Ledger Enclave.
 - The [fpc-validation](../images/fpc/full-detail/fpc-validation.png) diagram describes the FPC-specific process of validation and establishing a trusted view of the ledger using the Ledger Enclave.
 - The [fpc-components](../images/fpc/full-detail/fpc-components.png) diagram shows the important data structures of FPC components and messages exchanged between components.
+- The detailed message definitions can be find as [protobufs](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/protos/fpc)
 - The [interfaces](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/interfaces.md) document defines the interfaces exposed by the FPC components and their internal state.

 Note: The source of the UML Sequence Diagrams are also available on the [FPC Github repository](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/docs/design/fabric-v2%2B).